JIVE-TALK.COM

 Those tunes were recorded many, many times by different artists and bands throughout the years, sometimes rerecorded by the same artists decades later and hence, eventually, may have found their way into the “Good Book,” the collection of jazz tunes every able musician should know by heart before he dares to enter any jam session anywhere.
 These songs have a number of purposes, among other things they provide a common point of reference to musicians.
 But why is that so, or why did some songs make it, while others passed into oblivion?

 Phillips, Professor of Business Strategy at Columbia University and a faculty affiliate of Columbia’s Center for Jazz Studies, concentrates on tunes that were first recorded and published between 1917 and 1933, and then recorded repeatedly.
 On roughly 200 pages, he tries to identify the necessary ingredients that turn a genuine song into a standard.
 He gives specific emphasis to the narrative surrounding the title, more often than not a sort of marketing strategy conceived by the recording companies.
-Combining his initial sociological background and a passion for jazz, Phillips seeks out the many ways the recoding industry employed devices of product placement and artist marketing successfully to convince buyers of the uniqueness of particular songs and labels.
+Combining his initial sociological background and a passion for jazz, Phillips seeks out the many ways the recording industry employed devices of product placement and artist marketing successfully to convince buyers of the uniqueness of particular songs and labels.
 So he shows that individual companies could define what was to be labeled “jazz” in the first place and how this was done, while simultaneously the label was strongly associated with a jazz label by the consumer.

 With place and originator of the tune as key information, since sometimes a certain recording location seemed to give the recording more credibility and “authenticity” as a jazz tune by adding a certain context of production; thus strongly influencing the way consumers experienced and purchased a new kind of music right from the start – no matter how much truth (e.g. explicit mention of New Orleans as recording location) was contained in such statements.
 As a result, his study “reframes current knowledge to yield new insights as a case study of market emergence, boundary dynamics, and evolution.
 As a consequence, this book speaks about how cultural markets emerge and evolve.”

-And, indeed, the text is strongly centered on hard data and we find very few pictures of record covers or of artist playing their instruments, but many tables, figures and graphical renderings of information.
+And, indeed, the text is strongly centered on hard data and we find very few pictures of record covers or of artists playing their instruments, but many tables, figures and graphical renderings of information.
 But then this is the way some sociological and business studies work; they strip off the “aura” of an article and leave nothing but hard data.
 (In this case, the artificial addition of aura and authenticity is just the very topic of this study.)

 So the reader should bring along a certain ability (and liking) for figures and other tools used in empirical approaches to situations or studies.
 “Congruence” plays an important role in the survey, since it describes that data added to a narrative of the recording that fulfills the current expectations of the record buying public – that same public that was “led” to expect certain details about a real jazz recording like the place of recording, authorship, time and artists and record label.
 What may sound a bit dull or not exactly what one may expect to find in a book about jazz, can be of interest to the collector or the expert of early jazz.